KelvinHong/rec-sys-movielens/README.md

 ```
 ## Understand the data

-The `genome-tags.csv` file has 2 columns.
-It is a simple id mapping to the tag of movies.
-Some example tags are `1920s, 1930s, adventure, amnesia`.
-The tags seems to be different than genres of the movies.

 The `movies.csv` file has 3 columns.
 It consists of the Movie's id, its title and its genre.
 Note that a movie can belongs to multiple genres, where genres